brempavel/pw/readme.md

    yet, start it.

 1. Start a ticker with X (60?) tick/sec.
 The following events might happen:
-   - gamer has connected;
+   - player has connected;
-   - gamer has disconnected;
+   - player has disconnected;
-   - gamer has chosen a username;
+   - player has chosen a username;
-   - gamer has joined the dire team;
+   - player has joined the dire team;
-   - gamer has joined the radiant team;
+   - player has joined the radiant team;
-   - gamer has new move target;
+   - player has new move target;
-   - gamer has thrown a hook;
+   - player has thrown a hook;
-   - gamer has cancelled throwing of a hook.
+   - player has cancelled throwing of a hook.

 ## TODO